top of page

 What Am I Going To Eat?

-The biggest issue nursing mothers have when their infant develops food allergies or intolerances is what they’re going to eat and how they’re going to drastically change their diet.
+The biggest issue nursing parents have when their infant develops food allergies or intolerances is what they’re going to eat and how they’re going to drastically change their diet.
 It can be so overwhelming and you may feel defeated in the beginning, but it does get better.

 It’s hard wondering all the time if your baby is fussy because of something you ate.